 I spoke today at Imaging USA.
 My topic was how photographers can use social media to grow their business.
 I spoke at 7:30 am and about 500 photographers showed up.
 I couldn’t believe that many got up that early after some great all-night parties.
 And that is indicative of how the whole convention went.
 Packed auditoriums, conference rooms and trade show booths.

 Frankly, I didn’t know what to expect.
 The industry has been in flux along with the economy.
-Canon pulled out of the Photo Marketing Association trade show this year (PMA) but had a large presence on the Imaging USA trade show floor, as did Nikon, White House Custom Color, Kodak, Epson and hundreds of other exhibitors.
+Canon pulled out of the Photo Marketing Association trade show this year (PMA) but had a large presence on the Imaging USA trade show floor, as did Nikon, Kodak, Epson and hundreds of other exhibitors.
 I had lots of friends there including our sponsors WHCC, Lensbaby and Expo Imaging.
 I also saw my friends from the National Association of Photoshop Professionals.

 The classes were very well attended.
 In almost every situation there were standing room only crowds.
 The level of education at the conference was first rate.